We are now on social media!Follow us onFacebook iconFacebookand Bluesky

 FWB Advisory Group

 The Family Well-Being (FWB) Advisory Group has been successfully assembled.
 The Group is comprised of two Family Well-Being Workers from each of the four regions of the Anishinabek Nation.
 Each member of the Group helps to ensure the FWB Program has input from those operating on the frontlines.
 Their guidance informs training and how the Program can best support Anishinabek communities.
-As of September 2024, the Group meets on the third Monday of each month.
+The group meets quarterly.

 Our Core Components